 Living A Life of Significance Interview

-When considering the different people I could interview, Dr. John Dorsey, M.D., M.B.A. immediately came to mind.
+When considering the different people I could interview, Dr. John Dorsey, M.D., M.B.A., immediately came to mind.
 Dr. Dorsey is a psychiatrist and the founder and executive director of Project Horseshoe Farms which is a nonprofit organization that works with students, mostly between college and medical school, to provide an opportunity for them to learn about community involvement.
 They work with children, adults with mental illness, and elderly people within schools, nursing homes, housing programs, and in the community.
 It is truly amazing what Dr. Dorsey has managed to do for a single community.
 I have always found his work so inspiring and think he is a great example of a person who lives a life of significance.
 Since I am planning to major in psychology, I knew that he would be the perfect person to talk to.
 I interviewed Dr. Dorsey in the courtyard of St. Paul’s Episcopal Church where we are both members.
 He was able to tell me about how he got to where he is today and some great advice on how he has managed to find a life of significance.

 Dr. Dorsey has held many different jobs before finding his current work path.
 For his first job, he worked in a fast-food Mediterranean restaurant and made a dollar an hour at fourteen years old.
-He also worked as a valet Parker and a teller at a bank in high school.
+He also worked as a valet parker and a teller at a bank in high school.
 After high school, he went to Pomona College which is a small liberal arts school in California.
 Dr. Dorsey was not set on a certain career path and did not really know what he wanted to do when he first entered college.
 Both of his parents were psychiatrists, so he was considering going into the medical field.
 He took some science classes like biology but was not very interested.
 He ended up taking a neurosciences class that caught his attention and really interested him.
 “I think the issue was that the sciences seem very much detached since I am such a people-oriented person.
 Neurosciences was just really an interesting intersection between the basic sciences and the humanities and social sciences, and I think that is the area where I am most interested” (Dorsey, M.D., M.B.A, John.
 Personal Interview.
 25 September 2022.).

 He ended up majoring in neurosciences and went to medical school at Jefferson Medical College in Philadelphia.
 He thought about being an orthopedic surgeon since he was interested in sports.
 However, when he did his clinical rounds, he found that he really liked psychiatry and was really interested in the mind.
 Dr. Dorsey explained a piece of advice that was told to him that really stood out to me: